ipatop/Genomics_withR/docs/02-introduction-to-R.md

 ## Activity:

 **Find another thing you want to test with this data.
-Solve this in a graphical and statistical way.**
+Solve this in a graphical and statistical way.
+Save the plots**

 ## Resources